Patrick Brown (Canadian politician): Early life and career

-Political career
+Early political career

 Barrie City Council

 Brown was elected to the Barrie City Council in 2000 at age 22, and was re-elected in 2003.
 He served on various committees, including the Budget Committee.
 Brown's primary focus while on council was health care, despite it being a provincial responsibility.
 In response to a shortage of doctors, Brown founded the Physician Recruitment Task Force with the Royal Victoria Hospital to help attract more doctors to Barrie.

 Member of Parliament (2006–2015)

 In the lead up to the 2004 federal election, Brown put his name forward as a candidate for the Conservative Party nomination race for the riding of Barrie.
 Brown defeated Rod Jackson and Douglas Edwards to win the party nomination in what Jackson considered a nasty race.
 In the election, he lost to Liberal incumbent Aileen Carroll by 1,295 votes.
-Brown ran again in 2006, this time defeating Carroll by 1,523 votes.
+Brown ran again in 2006, this time defeating Carroll by 1,543 votes.

-He was re-elected in the 2008 election by 15,295 votes over Liberal candidate Rick Jones.
+He was re-elected in the 2008 election by 15,195 votes over Liberal candidate Rick Jones.

 In November 2010, the Canadian Taxpayers Federation expressed concern about how Patrick Brown used his House of Commons of Canada account.
 He sent flyers to his riding which included a letter of support and a flyer from Barrie City Councillor Michael Prowse.
 Brown used his House of Commons account to pay for the mailing because Michael Prowse could not afford to send the flyer out himself.

 In the 2011 election, Brown was elected to his third term in office.
 In 2012, it was reported that Brown had the highest publicly funded expenditures on public service announcement flyers with $81,159.97.

 In September 2014, he announced his intention to run in the 2015 Ontario PC party leadership election.
 He registered as a leadership candidate on November 20, 2014.
 He said that, unlike the other candidates, he was not involved in the four consecutive losses that have kept the Ontario PCs out of power since 2003.
 At the time of his jump to provincial politics, he chaired the Conservative Party of Canada's Greater Toronto Area caucus and the Canada-India Parliamentary Association.